 Comparing costs: Border collie vs. other breeds

-If you don’t know whether a border collie is the right dog for you, you can consider similar breeds.
+If you’re still deciding whether a border collie is right for you, you can consider similar breeds.

-The border collie is actually cheaper than several similar breeds.
-Of the dogs included below, the Australian cattle dog is the only dog that costs less on average than a border collie.
+Although the border collie is cheaper than several similar breeds, the Australian cattle dog is the only dog that costs less on average than a border collie.

 Border collie FAQs